Employment Law

 • Ability to find new work

-However, there are some situations where non-unionized workers in the province could be owed more than 24 months of severance pay.
+However, there are some situations where non-unionized workers could be owed more than 24 months of severance pay.

 To figure out how much compensation you should receive, use our firm’s free Severance Pay Calculator.
 It has helped millions of Canadians determine their severance entitlements.